 5.14.4.1 Support for ML Entity modularity - joint training of ML entities

 The IOC MLTrainingRequest represents the ML model training request that is created by the ML training MnS consumer.
-In order to support joint training of a group of ML entities this IOC needs to capture the information on the ML entities group and the relation among the ML entities, i.e. MLEntityGroupProfile datatype.
+In order to support joint training of a group of ML entities this IOC needs to capture the information on the ML entities group and the relation among the ML entities, i.e. MLEntityGroupProfile <<datatype>>.
 Such data type may contain following attributes:

 - MLEntityGroup ID - Unique identity value identifies the ML entity group instance.